PingjunChen/pycontour/README.md

 Hosted in [https://pycontour.readthedocs.io](https://pycontour.readthedocs.io), powered by [readthedocs](https://readthedocs.org) and
 [Sphinx](http://www.sphinx-doc.org).

-## Contributing
+## License
-All questions, bug reports, and suggestions etc. are welcome to [Issue](https://github.com/PingjunChen/pycontour/issues).
-New features are welcome to [Pull Request](https://github.com/PingjunChen/pycontour/pulls).
+``pycontour`` is free software made available under the MIT License.
+For details see the [LICENSE](LICENSE) file.

 ## Contributors
 See the [AUTHORS.md](AUTHORS.md) file for a complete list of contributors to the project.

-## License
+## Contributing
-[pycontour](https://github.com/PingjunChen/pycontour) is free software made available under the Apache License 2.0.
-For details see the [LICENSE](LICENSE) file.
+``pycontour`` is an open source project and anyone is welcome to contribute.
+An easy way to get started is by suggesting a new enhancement on the [Issues](https://github.com/PingjunChen/pycontour/issues).
+If you have found a bug, then either report this through [Issues](https://github.com/PingjunChen/pycontour/issues), or even better, make a fork of the repository, fix the bug and then create a [Pull Request](https://github.com/PingjunChen/pycontour/pulls) to get the fix into the master branch.